 - 2 cloves garlic, smashed

 - 16 ounces of apple cider vinegar (find raw, unfiltered apple cider vinegar here)

 (Note: You can grow your own or find all of the dried herbs here.)

-- Place all of the ingredients (except vinegar) in a quart mason jar.
+- To make your homemade disinfectant spray, place all of the ingredients (except vinegar) in a quart mason jar.

 - Warm the vinegar (don’t boil or allow it to steam) and pour it over everything in the jar.

 - Place a plastic lid on your jar (as the vinegar may corrode metal) and set the jar aside, shaking it daily for at least 2-3 weeks.
 I really like to allow this to steep for 6 weeks, but if you are in a hurry and the vinegar smells potent you can stop it earlier.

 Strain out the herbs and pour vinegar into a spray bottle.
 I like this especially for glass and for cleaning surfaces in the bathroom and kitchen.
 As I mentioned before, if you are ONLY using this formula as a homemade disinfectant spray, white distilled vinegar can be used in place of apple cider vinegar.

 Combine 1 tsp of honey with 1 Tbsp of Four Thieves Vinegar (diluted in water if you wish) and drink as often as you would like.

 Please note that you may also blend essential oils together to make a similar formula.
 Mountain Rose Herbs has a great recipe for that here.
 Please note that you SHOULD NOT ingest this formula involving essential oils.
 You may use a blend like that added to water for disinfecting surfaces or add one to two drops to a bowl of hot water for steaming away congestion.